 I use Carbonite, but there are other offsite backup services out there.
 Carbonite costs me a little over $50 per year, and it’s money well spent.
 It runs in the background and automatically backs up my files.
 I never have to stop and do a backup.
 On those rare occasions when I’ve had to use it, I found it very easy.
 The first time was to recover missing a Word file.
 I got all but the last two paragraphs back.
 More recently, I had to recover an InDesign file that mysteriously vanished.
 Carbonite downloaded it completely intact.

 Stuff happens, and it can happen to you.
 Carbonite has saved my rear-end, not once, but twice.
 I’m now a customer for life.

-As I recall, Star Trek conventions got started so the fans, or Trekkies, as they called themselves, could share their fan stories.
+As I recall, Star Trek conventions got started so the fans, or Trekkies, as they were called at the time, could share their fan stories.
 However, it was a different time.
-Back then fanfiction authors wrote with pen and paper and they kept their stories in their notebooks.
+Fanfiction authors wrote with pen and paper and kept their stories in their notebooks.
 Self publishing didn’t exist.
 There was no Internet, no blogs, no Kindle.
-(I know.
-It’s hard to imagine, isn’t it?)
+I know.
+It’s hard to imagine.

 I write my own unique stories with my own characters.
-However, if I were to include someone else’s character, for whatever reason, I would get their permission first.
+However, if I were to include a character someone else created, for whatever reason, I would get their permission first.
 It’s only common courtesy.
-It could also be an opportunity for me to reach out and connect with another author.
-Most importantly, it would save me the worry of possibly getting a nasty letter from someone’s attorney.
+It would also be an opportunity to reach out and connect with another author.
+Most importantly, it would save me the worry of getting a nasty letter from someone’s attorney.

 Once upon a time, my friends and I were soap opera junkies.
 We loved our soaps.
 I taped my favorite soap everyday for years.
 How times have changed.
 I don’t watch soaps anymore, and neither do any of my friends.
 We stopped watching them years ago.
 I don’t think it’s our age.
 Both of my grandmothers watched their favorite soaps when they were well into their eighties.
 I think it has to do with the fact that today’s soap operas are so poorly written.